flenniken/collections/docs/collection-maker.md

 __Thumbnails__

-Copy each preview to a thumbnail file:
+Make 480 x 480 center-crop thumbnails from the preview files.
+Existing `-t.jpg` files are left alone, so you can remake a bad crop in Photoshop and run the script again for new previews only.

 ~~~
-# from the collections folder
+# from container
-for file in tmp/$cnum/*-p.jpg; do
-  cp "$file" "${file/-p.jpg/-t.jpg}"
-done
+scripts/make-thumbnails tmp/$cnum
 ~~~

-Open the `-t` files in Photoshop and crop them square 480 x 480.
+Check the thumbnails in the finder.

+If a thumbnail does not look good, crop it square 480 x 480 in Photoshop and save over the `-t.jpg` file.

 * use the crop tool
 * use the Image Size dialog (option+command i)